 a.
 If a rear spoiler is used, it shall be mounted to the rear hatch, deck, or trunk lid, and mount no further forward than the base of the rear window.
 The spoiler extension for the entire spoiler is set by one measurement at the lateral midpoint of the car.
 At that point, the spoiler may not extend more than 10.0" (25.4 cm) from the attachment point out to the outer or free edge.
 This sets the maximum height above ground at all other locations on the spoiler.
-The result may be a flat topped rather than contoured spoiler.
 Alternatively, the spoiler may be mounted at the rear of the roof, or to the rear hatch lid at or near the top of the hatch; in such a configuration the spoiler may extend no more than 7.5" (19.1 cm)